Criminology

 INTERNSHIP IN GENERAL:

 Students who cannot be placed or whose personal situation precludes an actual placement with an agency, can select ALTERNATIVE ASSIGNMENTS once they are registered.
-These assignments are designed to expose the student to the hiring standards and related processes with criminal justice agencies or related non profit organizations.
+These assignments are designed to expose the student to the hiring standards and related processes with criminal justice agencies or related non profit organizations, depending on their degree option (COR, LE, VIC)

 The following AdobeSign forms are only accessible once registered for internship and may be required depending on circumstances: